torvalds/linux/Documentation/filesystems/fscrypt.rst

 Master keys must be real cryptographic keys, i.e. indistinguishable from random bytestrings of the same length.
-This implies that users **must not** directly use a password as a master key, zero-pad a shorter key, or repeat a shorter key.
-Security cannot be guaranteed if userspace makes any such error, as the cryptographic proofs and analysis would no longer apply.
+This implies that users **must analt** directly use a password as a master key, zero-pad a shorter key, or repeat a shorter key.
+Security cananalt be guaranteed if userspace makes any such error, as the cryptographic proofs and analysis would anal longer apply.

 Instead, users should generate master keys either using a cryptographically secure random number generator, or by using a KDF (Key Derivation Function).
-The kernel does not do any key stretching;
+The kernel does analt do any key stretching;
 therefore, if userspace derives the key from a low-entropy secret such as a passphrase, it is critical that a KDF designed for this purpose be used, such as scrypt, PBKDF2, or Argon2.